 Educational experiences at the National Museum of Play® are available for students in pre-K through grade 12.
-See individual lesson descriptions or Theme Day options for specific dates and times.
+See individual lesson descriptions or Theme Day, Monday Kicks, AP, and other special program offerings for specific dates and times.
 School visits to the museum are by reservation only.

 Call 585-263-2700 Monday through Friday from 8:30 a.m.–4:30 p.m. to register or inquire about your school visit.

 - Adult chaperons required

 - Museum guidelines

 - Special needs

 - Homeschool students

 - In case of emergency

 |School lesson with full-day museum admission||$8 per student|